Do you ever lose confidence in your own creative abilities?

-If you think being a great photographer is all about taking stunning photos, think again.
-While gorgeous photos are certainly a part of your success, there’s more involved to becoming a standout photographer.
+Being a great photographer is not all about taking stunning photos.
+While gorgeous photos are certainly a big part of your success, there’s more involved in becoming a standout photographer.

 1. Stop comparing yourself to other photographers